Non-parametric estimation of the reaction term in semi-linear SPDEs with spatial ergodicity: Introduction

 \subsubsection{Statistical results}

-The (asymptotic) \emph{spatial ergodicity} of the process $y\mapsto X_t(y)$ gives rise to the concentration of spatial averages of the SPDE (Section \ref{sec:Density}) and leads to the consistency of the estimator for $f(x_0)$ (Theorems \ref{thm:Nonparametric} and \ref{thm:Nonparametric_GrowingDomains}).
-If $\D W_t / \D t$ is space--time white noise, a central limit theorem (Corollary \ref{cor:CLT}) and the minimax--optimality of the convergence rate (Proposition \ref{prop:LowerBound}) are established.
-The estimator can be computed efficiently from discrete observations using weighted least squares (Remark \ref{rmk:PracticalImplementation}).
+The (asymptotic) \emph{spatial ergodicity} of the process $y\mapsto X_t(y)$ for fixed time $0<t\le T$ gives rise to the concentration of spatial averages of the SPDE (Section \ref{sec:Density}) and leads to the consistency of the estimator for $f(x_0)$ (Theorems \ref{thm:Nonparametric} and \ref{thm:Nonparametric_GrowingDomains}).
+If $\D W_t / \D t$ is space-time white noise, a central limit theorem (Corollary \ref{cor:CLT}) and the minimax-optimality of the convergence rate (Proposition \ref{prop:LowerBound}) are established.
+The estimator can be computed efficiently from discrete observations using weighted least squares (see Remarks \ref{rmk:PracticalImplementation} and Subsection \ref{subsec:Balanced_Numerics}).